PeppeL-G/course-material/src/courses/client-server-communication/lab-instructions.md

 const client = require('../activity-finder-client')

 const activity = {
-  accountId: 28, // The id of the account creating the activity.
+  accountId: 28, // The id of the account creating the activity (i.e. the signed in user's account id).
   title: "Play football",
   description: "Ordinary football, but with three teams instead of two :)",
   startTime: 1577199600000, // Unix timestamp (milliseconds)